mhammons24/Base22-Interview/README.md

  I had a lot of fun working through this project, the only regret I do have is not asking what framework you use or just asking what technologies could help me achieve the front-end rendering portion.

-Please run by using the command node index.js and going to http://localhost:3000/
+Please run by using the command node index.js in the directory and going to http://localhost:3000/